googleson78/playground/README.md

-Some stuff that's too small for a standalone repo, but I still want to track in case I actually work on further.
+Some stuff that's too small for a standalone repo, but I still want to play around with further.
+Also "snippets" which I can use to remind myself how stuff works.